Baloch diaspora: Europe

 There are also significant populations in Norway, Sweden, and other European countries.

 Turkmenistan

 There is a population of Baloch in Turkmenistan who migrated there in the early 20th century, estimated in 1997 to number between 38,000 and 40,000.

 East Africa

 There is also a small but historic Baloch community in East Africa, left over from when the Sultanate of Muscat ruled over Zanzibar and the Swahili Coast.
 These migrants were largely from Makran and southern Balochistan.

 India

 There are also a number of settlements of Baloch in India, mainly in Uttar Pradesh and Gujarat.
-They now speak either Balochi Urdu, Gujarati and Kutchi, depending on their location.
+They now speak either Balochi, Hindi-Urdu, Gujarati, and Kutchi, depending on their location.

 North America

 Smaller but sizeable Baloch communities are found throughout various states in the United States and Canada.
-Baloch immigrants in North America have formed their own cultural associations and tend to keep the community active through social occasions.
+Baloch immigrants in North America have formed their own cultural associations and tend to keep the community active through social events.